Korg is known for its affordable digital pianos and keyboards with great quality and contemporary design.

-In overall, the NH action feels pretty realistic and close to an acoustic piano, but it’s nothing special.
+All in all, the NH action feels pretty good for an entry-level key action, but it’s nothing special.
 The NH is pretty much on the same level as Yamaha’s GHS action, maybe a tiny bit lighter.

 At the same time, the Scaled Hammer Action II of the Casio PX-160 is slightly heavier, and the keys have synthetic Ivory & Ebony keytops.

-Anyway, all of the actions mentioned above are hammer actions, so they’re all quite heavy and weighted similar to a real piano.
+Anyway, all of the actions mentioned above are hammer actions, so they’re all relatively heavy and are weighted similar to a real piano.

 The B1 utilizes the Korg’s improved PCM stereo sampling technology, which offers not only an authentic piano sound but also several other great sounds.